 How do I boot into Safe Mode on my phone?

 Why would you want to start your Android device in Safe mode?
 There are multiple reasons but the most probable one is troubleshooting.
 If you are experiencing certain problems, booting into Safe mode, should give you a better insight into the problem.
-If your device is restarting itself, freezing, or some third-party apps are crashing or running slow, try with the Android Safe mode.
+If your device is restarting itself, freezing, or some third-party apps are crashing or running slow, try the Android Safe mode.